mattcsloan/angular2-starter/README.md

 * Chrome v54 causes issues with the ChromeWebDriver so using some hacky stuff to force Protractor to use latest driver: https://github.com/angular/angular-cli/issues/2176
 * typedefs for protractor/selenium-web-driver have issues so using triple-slash references to manually reference them when using ts-node to run e2e tests: https://github.com/TypeStrong/ts-node/issues/168
 * Can't upgrade to istanbul-instrumenter-loader@1.0.0 because karma-coverage needs an update to support new Istanbul API: https://github.com/karma-runner/karma-coverage/issues/245
+* E2E tests are compiled via ts-node and do not run through babel (so no async/await, etc.).
+Might try to use ts-babel-node in the future.